INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/cyverse.md

 ### Creating an app

-1. After creating the tool, go Apps in the menu on the left and select Create App
+1. After creating the tool, go to Apps in the menu on the left and select Create App

 ![CyVerse Create App](images/cyverse_app_create.png)